derekriter/FRCZoneUtil/README.md

 # FRCZoneUtil
-A tool for location-based events in conjuction with FIRST robotics
+A WIP tool for triggering code when the robot is within certain regions of the field